r0metheus/id2t-omnetpp/README.md

-# INET DDoS models for ID2T
+# INET (Distributed) Denial of Service models for ID2T
+This repository contains the models and application code for generating realistic Denial of Service attacks in the context of [ID2T](https://github.com/tklab-tud/ID2T).

+This project is part of the thesis work conducted at DTU, for the achievement of the degree of MSc in Computer Science and Engineering.

 ## Installation